defold/doc/docs/en/manuals/particlefx.md

 ![ParticleFX Curve Editor](images/particlefx/curve_editor.png)

-Different properties can be keyed over different time lines, which means that their value can change over time.
+Different properties can be keyed over different timelines, which means that their value can change over time.
 It is possible to see which properties have this ability in the reference below.

 To key a value: